realestudios/lethallosers/README.md

 # Gather 'round, losers!

-### v56 compatible.
+### v69 compatible.
 Start with fresh pack for 4.0.0 update!

-### Incompatible with anything that uses LethalExpansion as a dependancy.

-If you need LethalExpansion, use the 3.3.4 version of this pack, disable LethalLevelLoader and LethalExpansionCore, and do not update it.

 ##

-Modpack for my lethal crew.
-Enjoy!
+Modpack for my lethal crew, but you'll enjoy it too!

 With this modpack, you can: